AsyaOrlova/llm-yield-prediction/README.md

 ![alt text](./images/embs_all.jpg)

+## Prerequisites

+- For experiments with LLaMA and DeepSeek models [Ollama](https://ollama.com/download) should be installed and running
+- Pull a model to use with the library: `ollama pull <model>` e.g. `ollama pull llama3.1:8b`

 ## :pushpin: Preparation of datasets
 The notebooks regarding datasets preparation process can be found in the [datasets_prep_notebooks](./datasets_prep_notebooks) folder.
 The resulting USPTO-R, USPTO-C, ORD-R and ORD-C datasets as well as USPTO-R based datasets with different train sizes are provided in the [data](./data) folder for your convenience.